 Lease accounting is a nascent market that has only existed since 2016.
 However, within the past couple of years, CoStar Real Estate Manager has already replaced numerous lease accounting systems because they didn’t meet customers’ expectations or requirements.
+There are five main reasons why lease accounting solutions fail.

 When prospects view any lease accounting software demonstration, it appears that it will handle most of their lease accounting duties.
-But it’s not until customers actually use the software do they realize it lacks numerous automated lease accounting features, reporting and integrable capabilities, and security.
+But it’s not until customers actually use the software do they realize it lacks numerous automated lease accounting features, reporting and integration capabilities, and security.
 Below are the five major reasons customers are dissatisfied with their lease accounting software.

 - Lease Accounting Functionality